 Finishing Up

-Remove any nails left in the wall with a nail pry bar.
-Take some needle nose pliers to remove any brad nails that are still in the baseboard.
+• Remove any nails left in the wall using a nail pry bar.

 Shop For Tools